The Old Dock Tours at Maritime Museum, Waterfront, Until 31 January 2025, £8.50 with concessions - Book now

-Fancy learning more about Liverpool’s history?
-Come along on a tour of the Old Dock to get up close and personal with the story of the world’s first commercial wet dock.
+Want to learn more about Liverpool’s history?
+Discover a hidden archaeological site deep underneath the streets of Liverpool.
+The Old Dock Tours let you get up close and personal with the story of the world’s first commercial wet dock.

-The guided tour will dive deep into the story of the Old Dock built in 1715, which was once an enormous radical structure.
-It is now buried under Liverpool ONE and the tour provides a unique chance to see the results of the archaeological excavations which first began 21 years ago in the heart of the city.
+Built in 1715, this radical industrial structure transformed Liverpool’s fate.
+Meet your guide at the Maritime Museum and journey across to the site, buried under Liverpool.
+Told with humour as well as extensive historical knowledge, the tour provides a unique chance to see the results of the archaeological excavations that first began 21 years ago in the heart of the city.

-The Old Dock tour will be a treat for fans of the city’s maritime past and anybody even just a little bit curious about social history and the Transatlantic slave trade.
 To carry on your history-themed adventure, why not visit the Maritime Museum’s On The Waterfront exhibition too?
-And perhaps the next time you’re walking around the shops in Liverpool ONE, your mind will drift to the incredible structure beneath your feet.
+And perhaps the next time you’re walking around the shops in Liverpool ONE, you’ll remember the incredible structure beneath your feet.

 Dates and Times